UBC-MDS/InstaF_Python/README.md

 ## Overview

 Image processing uses computer algorithms to enhance an image or to extract useful information from it.
-In this package, we have implemented some Python/R functions for image processing.
+In this package, we have implemented some Python functions for image processing.
 These functions perform Gaussian blurring, Laplacian edge detection, and color changing.

 ## Functions